Kindred Healthcare says it may revise or withdraw bid for Gentiva

-June 27 U.S. hospital operator Kindred Healthcare Inc said on Friday it was prepared to revise or withdraw its offer to buy Gentiva Health Services Inc , after reports that the home healthcare services provider may be trying to buy rival Amedisys Inc.
+U.S. hospital operator Kindred Healthcare Inc (KND.N) said on Friday it was prepared to revise or withdraw its offer to buy Gentiva Health Services Inc GTIV.O, after reports that the home healthcare services provider may be trying to buy rival Amedisys Inc (AMED.O).

 "The Gentiva board may be pursuing a course that would disenfranchise its shareholders through a value-destroying and highly levered transaction with Amedisys," Kindred said.